David-OConnor/pyflow/README.md

 ## Use
 - Create a `pyproject.toml` file in your project directory.
-If you can `init` or `new`, this will already exist.
-See
-[PEP 518](https://www.python.org/dev/peps/pep-0518/) for details.
+Note that running `init`, `new`, or `install` creates this file automatically.
+See [PEP 518](https://www.python.org/dev/peps/pep-0518/) for details.

 Example contents: